ninjarlz/discount-management/README.md

 ```
 Otherwise, the given changelog will be not executed on the database, resulting in changelog checksum conflict and application crash.

+Another possibility is to add a new liquibase changeset with data insertion/update.
+In such case the solution will still properly
+operate without a need for database recreation.

+The last option is to connect to the database instance and manually insert/update a given set of data.

 ### Authentication

 Contains configuration for `dev` profile that exposes mocked OAuth2 JWT token endpoints.